MAD-I-T/magento-actions/README.md

 If some issues are encountered on 2.3.X version, please use the **v2.0** of the action in place of **v3.9**

-Also, in some custom cases it may be needed to force/specify the php version to use in a job.
+Also, in some custom cases it may be needed to force/specify the php version to use in the step.
 This can be done by adding php input (after **with:** option).

 ##### options